Dopey love, shite school, un-dampened desire & my greatest performance that will never be seen! (August navel gazing)

 I always like to think that two of my greatest heroes, John Lennon and Robert Louis Stevenson were both drawn to, collaborated with and married powerful and unconventional women, Yoko Ono and Fanny Osbourne.
 Women who both bore the brunt of criticism for the influence over these great men.
 Although I don't even in my most Billy Liaresque dreams compare myself to Lennon or RLS, I do dream of a such a love and powerful influence in my life.
 Behind every great man is a woman rolling their eyes!

 For years I saw Tara as a curse, now I now very much view 'her' as a superpower.
 I am still relatively secretive about her, only a few close & trusted friends know.
 Of course no one reads this apart from my stalker!
-(Oh sometimes I feel so lonely I fantasise about a woman stalking me!
-Yes, I am that sad!)
+(Oh for a gorgeous stalker!)

 Recently I was in virtual lust with Gerry, a nurse in Liverpool.
 We met, we snogged and spent a day together but it was clear we’d built each other up too much before hand in sexy messages and it was never going to come to anything.
 She was funny though.